spiffe/spike/docs/architecture/charts/day-zero.md

             N->>+K: Fetch root key
             K->>+N: {root key}

-            Note right of N: Log, if root key is still empty.
+            Note right of N: Log,<br>if root key is still empty.
             Note right of N: Skip the rest of the loop. else is root key in memory
             N->>+K: Send root key